-16There were some months for which the net UCI was zero.
+16 There were some months for which the net UCI was zero.
 Because these observations provide no forecast concerning the direction of change of the future stock price, we omitted them from our measures.

-17We are using the binomial distribution.
+17 We are using the binomial distribution.

-18The market wraps provide a rather extensive summary of a day's developments and are thus generally much longer than reports from other news sources.
-The
+18 The market wraps provide a rather extensive summary of a day's developments and are thus generally much longer than reports from other news sources.
+The wraps in our sample averaged 1,122 words, whereas a sample of recent Associated Press reports averaged 120 words.

-Bloomberg's market wraps thus provide a uniquely rich source of information about market participants' decision-making and the key factors that they consider relevant in driving stock-price movements.
-Indeed, the demand for Bloomberg reports suggests that market participants themselves consider them relevant, if not indispensable, for understanding such movements.
-20
+relevant in driving stock-price movements.19 Indeed, the demand for Bloomberg reports suggests that market participants themselves consider them relevant, if not indispensable, for understanding such movements.20